 Who will be eligible to apply when the first Claims Process launches?

-The Claims Process is expected to be rolled out in phases, with the initial phase anticipated to include the Removed Child Class and their caregiving parents or caregiving grandparents.
-It is expected to launch approximately six months after Court approval.
+The Claims Process will be rolled out in phases with the initial phase including the Removed Child Class and their Caregiving Parents or Caregiving Grandparents.

 Can Claimants submit more than one claim if they are part of multiple classes?
 If so, will they receive compensation for each claim they submit?